elbamos/largeVis/cran-comments.md

 ## Submission

-This is the first submission a minor version update, to 0.2.
+This is the a resubmission of a minor version update, to 0.2.
+This resubmission addresses issues related to the new checks for `R_registerRoutines` The notes for the original submission were:
 There are several feature and performance changes, which are detailed in NEWS.md This update also fixes an installation error created by an update to the `dbscan` package that changed the name of a function.
 The dependency on `dbscan` has been removed entirely.
-This update does not attempt to fix certain build problems that the CRAN package check found with Windows-oldrel and Solaris.
-The issue on Windows-oldrel is related to an older compiler version not fully supporting C++11.
-The issue on Solaris only occurs with Solaris Studio, not with gcc on Solaris, and appears to relate to buggy support for OpenMP.

 ## Test environments
 * local OS X install, R 3.3.2